berlinonline/Dat0r/README.md

 ### 2. Generate

 Before the code generation can be kicked off, we need to create a little config file in order to control a few aspects of code generation.
+The contents of the config file we are using for this example is listed below.

 *codegen.config.ini*: